-File Sizes Files between 1 and 2 GB consumed 40% of reported storage, but many large files were sparse.
+File Sizes.
+Files between 1 and 2 GB consumed 40% of reported storage, but many large files were sparse.

-Moving to the record level, we next examined file sizes within the corpus.
+We next examined file sizes within the corpus by studying the trace at the record level.
 Figure 1 shows a CDF of file sizes calculated from the last day's histogram in our dataset.
 Nearly 50% of the data written in the NCAR study consisted of files between 10 and 100 MB; in contrast, we found that 40% of the total reported usage in the LANL corpus consisted of files between 1 and 2 GB.

 Interestingly, however, when comparing the reported file sizes to the amount of storage space actually allocated to files, we see that 60% of allocated space is consumed by files sizes between 2 and 8 MB.
 Thus, while the bulk of storage is consumed by files that are considerably larger than the previous study, those files tend to be sparse; over a petabyte is accounted for when looking at file sizes, but only around 100 TB is actually allocated.
-This behavior may be partially attributable to scientific super-computing's use of shared checkpoint files [10].
+This behavior may be partially attributable to scientific supercomputing's use of shared checkpoint files [Bent et al. 2009].